annembrown/design595/project3.md

 The minimum expectation is that you will go from research, to sitemap/wireframes/moodboards, all the way to developing a clickable prototype of a single **but complete** user flow through the digital experience.
 You will not be expected to code it.

 ## Process
-- Develop a research plan
+- Develop a research plan and complete a research report
-- Determine website goals and users personas
 - Plan the digital experience through the development of a sitemap and wireframes
-- Develop a brand and design language
+- Develop a brand and design language through moodboards and a product stylesheet
 - Design the experience
 - Create a clickable prototype out of your design
 - Create a case study that presents the final outcome